Monday: Escape with their lives from New York.

-Trivia: Until recently, I had no idea that there were three made-for-TV sequels in 1994, made as part of Universal’s “Action Pack” TV-movies.
+Trivia: Did you know there were three made-for-TV sequels in 1994, made as part of Universal’s “Action Pack” TV-movies?
 I’ve never seen them…and I’m not sure I want to.
 I mean, “Action Pack” gave us stuff like Hercules: The Legendary Journeys and TekWar, but they also gave us Team Knight Rider and sequels to Smokey and the Bandit.
 So, you know…tread carefully.

 There’s been talk of De Niro and Grodin teaming up for a proper sequel to the original film, but the last news I heard about this was a couple of years ago now.
 I’d be in line for it if such a project ever came to fruition.

 Meanwhile, I think I’ll be spinning this one up tonight.